-The Pennsylvania (PA) tax forgiveness credit helps eligible taxpayers by reducing all or part of their tax liability to the state.
-In some cases, it will even give taxpayers a state tax refund.
+The Pennsylvania (PA) tax forgiveness credit helps eligible taxpayers reduce all or part of their tax liability to the state.
+In some cases, it will even give taxpayers a state income tax refund.

 How does PA tax forgiveness work?

-The amount of tax that is eligible to be forgiven will depend on your filing status, your income level for the year, and the number of dependent children you have (if any).
+The amount of tax that is eligible to be forgiven depends on their filing status, the income level for the year, and the number of dependent children you have (if any).
 It ranges from 0% to 100%, in 10% increments.

 The more dependent children you have and the less income you make, the higher the percentage of tax forgiveness you will qualify for.